OCA/account-invoicing/account_invoice_supplierinfo_update/readme/ROADMAP.rst

-This module does not manage correctly difference if

-* invoice line taxes are not the same as products taxes.
-(If one is marked as tax included in the price and the other is marked as tax excluded in the price)
+* This module does not manage correctly the difference if invoice line taxes are not the same as products taxes.
+(If one is marked as tax included in the price and the other is marked as tax excluded in the price.)

-* Refactor that module to share algorithm with similar module `purchase_order_supplierinfo_update`
+* Refactor this module to share algorithm with the similar module `purchase_order_supplierinfo_update`